 Wash the millet grains and rinse.
 Bring the millet and 1¼ cups of water to the boil and reduce to simmer for 20-30 minutes until the water is absorbed.
 Take the saucepan off the heat and let sit with the lid on for 5 minutes.
 Fluff the grains with a fork and allow cool.
 Preheat the oven to 200’C (400’F/Gas Mark 6).
 Place the cashew nuts and almonds on a baking tray lined with baking paper for 10 minutes until they look golden and give off a toasty aroma.
 Take out of the oven and set aside.
 Reduce the oven to 180’C (350’F/ Gas Mark 4).

 On a medium heat in a large pan, sauté the finely chopped onions until translucent.
 Add celery, carrot and pumpkin, and continue to cook until the celery is translucent.
 Add the garlic and continue cooking for a minute, then add the mushrooms and cook for a further 5 minutes.
 Take off the heat, and mix in the chopped herbs and cumin.
 Blend half the nuts until they resemble coarse crumbs, and roughly chop the remaining nuts.
-Combine the vegetable and nut mixtures with the millet and milled chia seeds, and stir to combine.
-Season with salt and ground black pepper.
+Combine the vegetable and nut mixtures with the millet, and stir to combine.
+Mix the milled chia seeds and chickpea water together, add to the mixture, season with salt and ground black pepper and stir to combine.
 Spoon the mixture into a loaf tin greased with coconut oil, and press the mixture down very firmly into the tin.
 Cover with foil and bake for 35 minutes.
 Remove the foil and bake a further 15 minutes.
 Remove from the oven and allow cool for 15 minutes.
 Gently remove from the tin and place on a plate.
 Serve with onion, thyme and cumin gravy and cooked vegetables.
 The roast will freeze.

 ONION, THYME & CUMIN GRAVY